 The new surgical tool inspired by a wasp

-Scientists in the Netherlands have mimicked the way parasitoid wasps lay eggs to design a new tool for keyhole surgery.
-Currently tools used in these procedures are prone to clogging because they use suction.
+Scientists in Netherlands have mimicked the way parasitoid wasps lay eggs, to design a new tool for keyhole surgery.
+Currently, tools used in these procedures are prone to clogging because they use suction.
 The new device avoids this by using friction.

-The team, at Delft University of Technology, have a working prototype and hope the tool will be ready within a few years.
+The team, at Delft University of Technology, has a working prototype and hope the tool will be ready within a few years.

 Voice: Patrick Aryee